Post by Don Ricardo on Mar 30, 2016 15:43:24 GMT 10

 Day 2 Cowra to Rylestone – Morning saw a 9:00 start and we headed straight to Mount Panorama, Bathurst, where we drove up to McPhillamy Park and parked the vans.
 There were a number of locals on hand to inspect the van as our local radio DJ (Ken) had been interviewed by the local Bathurst radio station and the radio station promoted that we were in town.

 We then headed back down to the starting grid where we took the mandatory photo of the vans lined up in race formation.
-Download Attachment
+Attachment Deleted

 At this stage it decided to rain so we headed out of Bathurst towards Rylestone.
 Ken and Judy, and us, stopped at a turnoff that had plenty of space for lunch, whereas others had lunch at various different locations.